-Surprisingly, despite its obvious importance, this problem has been rarely discussed.
-The only example up to now is \cite{Nakajima23} where an approach based on estimation of ratio of densities for positive and mixture distribution is proposed.
-Its authors, however, focus mainly on properties of the ensuing classifier, not on the properties of label shift estimator.
-The main contribution of this work is the proposal of a new estimator of a target class prior $\pi'$ (called \textbf{TCPU}) for which label prediction for target population is not necessary.
+The main contribution of this work is the proposal of a new estimator of the target class prior $\pi'$ called \textbf{TCPU} for which label prediction for target population is not necessary.
 Our approach is based on employing the distributions matching technique and the kernel method.
-The kernel method \cite{Fukimizu2007,Gretton2012} is a powerful approach successfully applied for many problems of machine learning due to related universality property.
+The kernel method \citep{Fukimizu2007,Gretton2012} is a powerful approach successfully applied for many problems of machine learning due to related universality property.
 For shifted prior estimation when the data is fully observable it has been used in \cite{Iyer2014}.
-Here, we provide a rigorous treatment of a proposed estimator, including its consistency, i.e. convergence in probability to the true target class prior.
+Here, we provide a rigorous treatment of proposed estimator, including its consistency, i.e. convergence in probability to the true target class prior.
 Even more importantly, we provide a {\it non-asymptotic} bound on the approximation error.
-Additionally, in the paper we show how to adapt the popular KM estimator \cite{Ramaswamy2016}, being a state-of-the-art class prior estimator for PU data, to the case of a class prior shift.
-Our experiments, conducted on artificial and real data for different class prior shift schemes, confirm the effectiveness of the proposed method TCPU.
+Additionally, in the paper we show how to adapt the popular KM estimator \citep{Ramaswamy2016}, being a state-of-the-art class prior estimator for PU data, to the case of class prior shift.
+Our experiments, conducted on artificial and real data for different class prior shift schemes, confirm the effectiveness of proposed method TCPU.